Isaac Jogues: Return to New France and death

 In the spring of 1646, Jogues returned to Iroquois territory, along with Jean de Lalande, to act as the French ambassador to the Mohawk.
 His ambassadorship was intended to maintain the tentative peace reached in 1645 between the Iroquois and the French, the Huron and the Algonquin.
 This was done to ensure a safe passage for trade and travel.

 Jogues and Lalande were met with hesitation upon arrival, as some Mohawk regarded missionaries as evil practitioners of foreign magic.
 The Europeans transmitted European diseases, such as smallpox and measles, that spread among Native Americans.
 These diseases resulted in high fatality rates among the Mohawk, who lacked immunity to the new diseases.
 When the Mohawk suffered yet another outbreak of infectious disease and crop failure at Ossernenon, they blamed these unfortunate events on Catholic paraphernalia left behind by the Jesuits, which the Mohawks perceived as magically harmful.
 Additionally, as a result of his previous experience on the territory, Jogues demonstrated an uncanny knowledge of the territory, which the Mohawks perceived as threatening.

-On 18 October 1646, the Mohawks killed Jogues with a tomahawk; they killed LaLande the next day.
+On 18 October 1646, the Mohawks killed Jogues with a tomahawk; they killed Lalande the next day.
 They threw the missionaries' bodies into the Mohawk River.
 The killing seems to have been the work of an anti-French faction within the Mohawk community.

-The story holds a curious double martyrdom of Jogues.
-Aboriginal allies of the French captured Jogues' killer in 1647 and condemned him to death.
-While awaiting his execution, this man was baptized and renamed with the Christian name of Father Isaac Jogues.
+Native allies of the French captured Jogues's killer in 1647 and condemned him to death.
+While awaiting his execution, the man was baptized and given the Christian name of Father Isaac Jogues.
 His death represented a secondary martyring of Isaac Jogues.

 Attitudes towards martyrdom

-Jogues' refusal to escape and how he embraced torture demonstrate selflessness that, like many other Jesuits in New France, he believed that being martyred would mean partaking in the torment that Jesus had endured on the cross.
+Jogues's refusal to escape and how he embraced torture demonstrate selflessness that, like many other Jesuits in New France, he believed that being martyred would mean partaking in the torment that Jesus had endured on the cross.
 This would indicate his acceptance "into the pantheon of heroes whose physical and spiritual strength had been equal to the cruel persecutions inflicted on the primitive church."
 Jogues is quoted as saying: "He [Jesus] was making us share his sufferings, and admitting us to participate in his crosses."